ADN-DevTech/Maya-Net-Wizards/README.md

 a Wix/MSI installer project will be coming soon

+<b>Note:</b>
+- The latest plug-in wizard for the Maya .NET API is updated for Visual Studio 2012, and work for Maya 2015, 2016 and 2017.
-<b>Note:</b> Maya 2014 requires using the VC 10.0 Service Pack 1 runtime and the .Net Framework 4.0.
+- Maya 2014 requires using the VC 10.0 Service Pack 1 runtime and the .Net Framework 4.0.
 You can use Visual Studio 2012 to develop C# plug-ins, but have to use the .Net 4.0 framework.